xieyuheng/inner/persons/dan-friedman/the-little-learner.md

 这种梯度下降称为 momentum gradient descent。

 # Interlude IV: Smooth Operator

+> So, smooth seems to be a way of
+> incorporating historical information that
+> is less relevant as we move forward.

 # 9: Be Adamant
 # Interlude V: Extensio Magnifico!
 # 10: Doing the Neuron Dance